V (drink): Standard drinks

 V Energy (also referred to as "Green V"; retroactively titled "Original") is the original flavour of V released in 1997.
+Marketing emphasises its guaraná content which as of 2026 is 120 mg.
+The flavour was controversially reconfigured in 2023.

-Blue (also referred to as "Blue V") is a pineapple and passion fruit flavour introduced in October 2011, which V challenges the drinker to try and work out the flavour.
+Blue (also referred to as "Blue V") is a pineapple and passion fruit flavour introduced in October 2011, marketed at the time as a challenge for the drinker to try and work out the flavour.

 Black is a flavour variant that was last released in 2024, described as having a "strong coffee flavour".
 Initially released in 2006, it was first discontinued in 2013.
 It was then later re-released in 2018 for a limited time in New Zealand over a six-week period.

 Grape Burst (also referred to as "Purple V") is a grape fruit flavour introduced in 2025.

 Sugar-free drinks

 V Refresh was launched in 2022 as a no-sugar, low-calorie product line, packaged in matte pastel coloured cans.
 The original flavours were Citrus Lemonade and Pineapple & Watermelon.
 A Blackcurrant & Yuzu flavour was released later in September 2024.

 V Riise launched in 2025 with two flavours: Sparkling Blackcurrant and Sparkling Mandarin.
 V Riise is marketed as having slow release energy due to its usage of isomaltulose.

 In July 2025, V released three new low-calorie flavours: Cotton Candy, Watermelon Candy, and Strawberries & Cream.